Key takeaways

 A while back we built a small text-based quest game where you play a founder building a video streaming platform from scratch.
 Every choice you make — protocol, codec, hosting, monetization, moderation — pushes the story toward a successful launch or a spectacular faceplant.
 It was fun.
 It was also weirdly accurate.
 The decisions in the game are the decisions we walk founders through every week.

-This article turns the quest into the actual playbook.
-We’ve been building video and audio streaming platforms since 2005, with a 100% Upwork success rating.
-The proof is in production: Sprii (Europe’s leading live shopping platform, €365M+ in sales, 3,000+ brands), Vodeo (an iOS streaming app with 100K+ concurrent viewers), BrainCert (a WebRTC LMS handling thousands of concurrent learners), TransLinguist (the NHS-UK contract serving 30,000+ interpreters across 75+ languages), and Worldcast Live (HD concert streaming for large-scale events).
+This article turns the quest into the actual playbook for how to build a video streaming platform without joining the casualty list.
+We’ve been building video and audio streaming platforms since 2005 — 250+ projects, 100% Upwork success rating.
+The proof is in production: Sprii (Europe’s leading live shopping platform, €365M+ in sales, 3,000+ brands), Worldcast Live (HD concert streaming, sub-second 0.4–0.5 s latency at 10,000 concurrent viewers on custom WebRTC), Vodeo (a Netflix-style iOS VOD app with 100K+ users for Janson Media), BrainCert (a WebRTC LMS with 100K+ customers and 500M+ classroom minutes), and TransLinguist (the NHS-UK framework serving 30,000+ interpreters across 75+ languages).
+If you want the end-to-end theory alongside this playbook, our video streaming course walks the whole pipeline.

 Below is the founder’s decision tree we wish we’d had when we started.
 Every chapter is a choice you’ll have to make.
 Get them right and your platform launches, scales, and pays for itself.
 Get them wrong and you join the casualty list.